spyrosoft/lambda-lang/README.md

 * Have some sort of labeling for \`core', \`extra', \`community', \`wild' etc. (sort of like Arch does with packages) indicating how stable the package is
 * Make all of this available for viewing/interacting with on the web

+## Packages

-* Lambda Lang itself should be exceedingly minimalistic - any time the user adds code that requires more functionality, download that functionality via the package manager
+Lambda Lang itself should be exceedingly minimalistic - any time the user adds code that requires more functionality, download that functionality via the package manager
 * For example array functionality
 * If the user prefers a specific package, specify that at the level of scope relevant - see the Scoping section
 * Include a utility which prints the code listing which package is being used at each instance in a verbose way

 ## Scoping